jame25/Piper-Tray/README.md

 <p align="center"> <img width="256" height="256" src="https://github.com/jame25/Piper-Tray/assets/13631646/95cf62c7-9248-4195-864b-57771d922bd6"></p>

 Piper Tray is a small system tray utility for Windows, that utilizes [Piper](https://github.com/rhasspy/piper) and [SoX](https://sourceforge.net/projects/sox/).
 It will read aloud the contents of your clipboard.
-You can stop the speech at any time either by using the 'stop' option, or via the hotkey (Alt + Q).
+You can stop the speech at any time either by using the 'Stop Speech' option, or via the hotkey (Alt + Q).

 ## Features:

 * Reads clipboard contents aloud
+* Enable / Disable clipboard monitoring
 * Many voices to choose from
 * Change Piper TTS voice model
 * Control Piper TTS speech rate